 Let about 15 minutes go by, then mount your ladder and see if you can scrape a small section off.
 It will usually come off easily.
 If doesnt, give it yet another shot of water/soap and test it once more.

 As soon as it begins to fall off easily in clumps, then begin scraping your ceiling.
 Be sure to guard against any renegade clumps!
 Make an effort to not gouge into the drywall.
+You'll just have to repair it later.

 What to Do if Your Popcorn Ceiling Has Been Painted